Skip to content

 • Patient monitoring support

-Procedure programming: Unitree robots execute hardcoded Python or C++ scripts deployed individually to each robot.
-When procedures change, engineers must update code, test in simulation, and redeploy to each unit via SSH.
+Procedure programming: Robots run hardcoded Python or C++ scripts deployed individually via SSH.
+When procedures change, engineers must update code, test in simulation, and redeploy to each unit.
+That’s slow.

-Operational tracking: Unitree provides telemetry data (battery status, location, sensor readings) but not process-level tracking.
-No native capability to log which procedures were executed, when tasks were completed, or maintain compliance audit trails.
+Operational tracking: Unitree provides telemetry (battery, location, sensors) but not process-level tracking.
+There’s no native way to log which procedures ran, when tasks finished, or maintain audit trails.

-Multi-robot coordination: Each robot operates independently with its own code version.
-No centralized system manages what procedures are deployed where or ensures consistency across fleets.
+Multi-robot coordination: Each robot runs its own code version independently.
+Nothing manages what procedures are deployed where or keeps fleets consistent.

-Dynamic procedure management: Instead of hardcoded scripts, robots could query Tallyfy for current procedures via API.
-When inspection methods change, updates propagate to all robots without code deployment.
+Dynamic procedures: Instead of hardcoded scripts, robots could query Tallyfy’s API for current procedures.
+When inspection methods change, updates reach all robots without redeployment.

-Centralized knowledge base: Robots could access standardized operating procedures stored in Tallyfy templates.
-New equipment types or scenarios get documented once and become available fleet-wide.
+Shared knowledge base: Robots could pull standardized operating procedures from Tallyfy templates.
+Document a new equipment type once, and it’s available fleet-wide.

-Process tracking and audit trails: Robots could launch Tallyfy processes and mark tasks complete with sensor data, photos, and timestamps.
-This creates compliance documentation and operational visibility.
+Process tracking and audit trails: Robots could launch Tallyfy processes and mark tasks complete with sensor data, photos, and timestamps - creating compliance records automatically.

 Diagram